somleng/freeswitch-config/docs/DEPLOYMENT.md

 ### Create a VPC

-Create a VPC with 2 public subnets (one for each availability zone)
+Create a VPC with 2 public subnets (one for each availability zone).
+See [this article](https://github.com/dwilkie/twilreapi/blob/master/docs/AWS_VPC_SETUP.md) for detailed instructions.

 ### Configure Dynamic DNS (DDNS)